 A bad agency would’ve taken their money and spent it on a load of advertising and promotion to get them what they were asking for, more leads.
 However, it would not have worked because this was not where the issue lay, a good agency would know this, and fix what it needed to.

 Now here’s something that is actually a positive sign.
 Usually, a sign of a good agency is if they are fast-growing.
-This means that they must be providing results and doing it well because clearly a lot of people want to work with them.
+This means that they must be providing results.
+They must also be doing it well because clearly a lot of people want to work with them.

 More importantly, if an agency is fast-growing it shows that they can successfully grow a business in a short space of time and if they can do it for themselves, they can do it for their clients.
 The proof is right there.
 A fast-growing marketing agency is a successful marketing agency.